Harvard Extension School Announces New Collaboration with Trilogy Education

 Leaders at Trilogy and Harvard Extension School Welcome the New Collaboration

 Huntington Lambert, Dean of Harvard’s Division of Continuing Education, is enthusiastic about the new collaboration with Trilogy and hopes it will help HES directly prepare workers for Boston’s rapidly expanding tech labor market.
 In a press release issued by HES on December 4, Dean Lambert emphasizes, “Since its inception, the Harvard Extension School was designed to serve the needs of the greater Boston community.
 With industry demand for technology skills set to double in the next decade, the call from local professionals and businesses has never been clearer.”
 The HES press release further notes that the Boston area is currently one of the strongest markets for tech talent in the nation.
-Over the past 12 months, Boston-area employers have struggled to fill nearly 74,000 open roles requiring some level of coding ability.
+Over the past 12 months, Boston-area employers have been finding it difficult to put qualified individuals into over 70,000 open roles requiring some coding ability.

 “Harvard Extension School offers dozens of for-credit classes, graduate certificates, and degrees in computer science and information systems areas,” says Dean Lambert, “But not the type of skill development that Trilogy Education can add as we serve the broad needs of learners across their careers.
 By leveraging Trilogy’s groundbreaking platform, curriculum, and network, The Coding Boot Camp at Harvard Extension School provided by Trilogy Education will provide a complementary pathway into the digital economy for those in the workforce and a new pipeline of technology talent for the area’s employers.”